TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Spike Analysis/Functions/README.txt

 % 12: Waveforms: nspikes x ntimewaveforms matrix with waveforms for each
 % spikes (spikes in Data.Spikes.Waveforms)
 % 13.
 ActiveChannel: double vector, currently user defined active channel from probe view window
+% 14.
+Analysis: NOT USED
+% 15.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 %Outputs:
 % 1.
 SpikeTimes: nspikes x 1 double in seconds and within the